Umpire Q+A Archive

 Q63: (Law 34.1): A batter attempts a hook shot but misses the ball, which hits his helmet and balloons in the air.
 The batter sees an opportunity and when the ball comes into reach hits it to the boundary.
 The fielder’s appeal for ‘hit the ball twice’, the batter doesn’t agree, claiming he clearly hit it only once.
 What is your decision?

 A: The batter is out ‘hit the ball twice’.
-Playing at the ball and missing is classified as the first hit; the successful hit is the second.
+Playing at the ball and missing it and having it strike his helmet is classified as the first ‘hit’; the successful ‘hit’ is the second.
 A batter can only legally hit the ball twice if the ball is threatening to hit his wicket.

 Q64: (Law 38): A batter attempts a quick single.
 While attempting to slide his bat the throw from the outfield hits his bat with such force that it knocks the bat out of his hands.
 The ball then ricochets on to the stumps with the batter still out of his ground.
 The fielding team then appeals for the run out.
 What is your decision?

 A: Out!
 Unlucky for the batter.

 Q65: (Law 25.4.3): A batter reaches his century and retires to give others a bat.
 However, wickets quickly fall and the century maker returns to resume his innings.
 The fielding team objects.
 What is your decision?

 A: The batter cannot resume his innings in this circumstance as the fielding captain has not given his/her consent.
 In effect, when he left the crease after scoring his century he ‘retired out’.

 Q66: (Law 2.8): A few overs into a match, the umpires and players realise that the pitch is unfit to play on and is dangerous to the batters.
 What do you do?